Common Name: rusty blackhaw viburnum

 Easily grown in average, dry to medium, well-drained loams in full sun to part shade.
 Plants generally grow denser in full sun, but in the St. Louis area may do best with some light afternoon shade.
 More than one plant should be used in order to facilitate proper pollination necessary for abundant fruit production.
 Promptly remove root suckers to prevent colonial spread unless naturalization is desired.

-Southern black haw, also commonly called rusty black haw or rusty nannyberry, is a deciduous, suckering shrub or small tree that typically grows 10-20’ tall.
+Viburnum rufidulum, commonly called southern black haw, rusty black haw or rusty nannyberry, is a deciduous, suckering shrub or small tree that typically grows 10-20’ tall.
 It is native from Virginia to Florida west to Kansas and Texas, including Missouri where it typically occurs in rocky or dry woods, valleys, rocky glades, thickets and along streams mostly south of the Missouri River (Steyermark).
 Glossy, leathery, ovate to obovate leaves (to 4” long) are dark green.
 Leaf undersides, buds and young stems are covered with rusty brown hairs.
 Tiny white flowers in showy rounded cymes (to 5” across) bloom in spring.
 Flowers are followed by clusters of elliptic, edible, dark blue berries (to 3/8” long) that ripen in September-October.
 Birds are attracted to the fruit.
 Foliage turns reddish purple in fall.
 Southern black haw is distinguished from the similar black haw (V. prunifolium) by its glossy green leaves and rusty brown hairs.

 No serious insect or disease problems.